net599930-spec/TTS_Reader_Privacy_Policy/README.md

 **Last updated: February 8, 2026**

-This Privacy Policy explains how my EPUB Text-to-Speech Reader app (“the App”) handles your data.
+This Privacy Policy describes how the Simple EPUB TTS application (“the App”) handles user data.

-I respect your privacy.
-The App is designed to work fully offline and does **not collect, store, or share any personal information.**
+The App is designed to operate fully offline and does **not collect, store, or share personal information.**

 ---

 ## File Access

-The App requests permission to access files on your device only so you can import EPUB books that you choose.
+The App requests permission to access files on the device solely to allow EPUB books selected by the user to be imported.

 Specifically:

-- File access is used solely to let you select and open EPUB files.
+- File access is used only to select and open EPUB files chosen by the user.
-- Imported books remain stored locally on your device.
+- Imported books remain stored locally on the device.
-- Your files are never uploaded, transmitted, or backed up to any server.
+- Files are never uploaded, transmitted, or backed up to external servers.

 ---

 ## How the App Works

-After importing an EPUB file, the App allows you to:
+After an EPUB file is imported, the App provides the ability to:

-- Read the book inside the app
+- Read books within the App
-- Listen to the book using your device’s built-in Text-to-Speech engine
+- Listen to books using the device’s built-in Text-to-Speech engine
-- Change voices, languages, and speaking speed (handled entirely by your device)
+- Adjust voices, languages, and speaking speed through device settings
-- Adjust reading themes
+- Customize reading themes
-- Search within the book
+- Search within book content

-All features operate locally on your device.
+All functionality operates locally on the device.

 ---

 ## Text-to-Speech

-Text-to-Speech is provided by your operating system’s built-in TTS service.
-The App does not send any text externally.
+Text-to-Speech functionality is provided by the operating system’s built-in Text-to-Speech service.
+The App does not transmit book content or text externally.

-Any voices or language data are managed by your device.
+Voice and language data are managed entirely by the device’s operating system.

 ---

 ## Data Collection

-I do **not** collect:
+The App does **not** collect:

 - Personal information
-- Account data
+- Account information
 - Usage analytics
 - Book content
 - Audio recordings

-The App does not use third-party analytics or advertising SDKs.
+The App does not include third-party analytics services or advertising SDKs.

 ---

 ## Data Sharing

-I do not share any data with third parties.
+No user data is shared with third parties.

 ---

 ## Children’s Privacy

-The App does not knowingly collect any personal information from anyone, including children.
+The App does not knowingly collect personal information from any users, including children.

 ---

-## GDPR & CCPA

-Because no personal data is collected, stored, or processed, GDPR and CCPA requirements do not apply to this App.

----

 ## Security

-All books and settings stay on your device.
-Nothing is transmitted externally.
+Books, preferences, and settings remain stored locally on the device.
+No data is transmitted externally by the App.

 ---

 ## Changes to This Policy

-I may update this Privacy Policy in the future.
-Any changes will be reflected here with an updated date.
+This Privacy Policy may be updated periodically.
+Any updates will be reflected on this page with a revised “Last updated” date.

 ---

 ## Contact

-If you have any questions about this Privacy Policy, you can contact me at:
+Questions regarding this Privacy Policy may be directed to:

 **forgeapp45@gmail.com**